djangocon/2022.djangocon.eu/djangocon_2022/content/talks/cfp/5selection_process.md

 Moreover, we might **prioritize speakers from an under-represented or marginalised group in order to increase the social impact of the conference**.

-We will document our selection process on this website and announce it as a blog post and via [Twitter](https://twitter.com/DjangoConEurope){:target="_blank"}.
+We will document our selection process on this website and announce it via [Twitter](https://twitter.com/DjangoConEurope){:target="_blank"}.